-- To correct an unsatisfactory result from a previous breast surgery, or
+- To correct an unsatisfactory result from previous breast surgery, or

-- To correct changes that have occurred since a procedure that you were intially happy with.
-These changes may include problems such as sagging, rippling, capsular contracture and breast implant rupture.
+- To correct changes that have occurred since a procedure that you were initially happy with.
+These changes may include problems such as sagging, rippling, capsular contracture, and breast implant rupture.